Flutter CTO Report 2024

 Logo of Patrol framework by LeanCode

 For those who haven't heard of the Patrol yet, we're in a hurry to explain because it will make it much easier for you to test your mobile app.
-Patrol is a Flutter-native UI testing framework overcoming the limitations of existing Flutter testing tools (automated testing).
+Patrol is a Flutter UI testing framework overcoming the limitations of existing Flutter testing tools (automated testing).
 It is also reliable because made by LeanCode’s team, who built many Flutter apps from startup to enterprise projects and use it internally.

 The Flutter team provides testing libraries, such as flutter_test and integration_test, which assume running inside a Flutter app and don't know about the native platform beneath.
 It works very well in isolated environments like widget tests but can be troublesome in end-to-end UI testing - especially in complex apps running on Android or iOS.